cse403RollBuddy/Main/DEVELOPER_GUIDLINES.md

 ##Adding New Tests:

-To add new tests for the front end, add the tests to some file.
 To add new tests to the back end, edit the file backEndTestTests.java in ~/Main/src/test/java.
 Follow the format of existing tests: use @Test before the test method, provide a comment describing what the test is testing for, and provide a descriptive name for the method that starts with ‘test’, e.g. ‘testRollAC()’.

+To add new tests in the frontend find the respective parentfolder to which the test applies.
+For example if you would like to add a test to the PlayPage on the index.js file.
+You would either create the directory in PlayPage called "test" or add the index.test.js file in the "test" directory.
+Then add tests.
+If you would like to run that test run npm run test "filepath".
+To run all tests, be in the Front_End parent directory and run "npm run test ."

 ##To Build a Release of the Software: